Research

 Can “Smart Mail” help solve USPS woes?

 The U.S. Postal Service has lost $20 billion in the last two years as it struggles to adapt to a fast-changing, increasingly digital business environment.
 Could the agency help right itself by taking a page from its online competitors?
 The Freeman School’s Geoff Parker thinks so.
-Parker, professor of management science and a nationally regarded […]
+Parker, professor of management […]

 Hannan appointed editor of top accounting journal

 Professor of Accounting R. Lynn Hannan has been named to a three-year term as an editor of Contemporary Accounting Research.
 The appointment, which began May 1, is a prestigious one.
-Published since 1984 by the Canadian Academic Accounting Association, CAR is recognized as one of the top five journals in accounting and one of the […]
+Published since 1984 by the Canadian Academic Accounting Association, CAR is recognized as one of the top five journals in […]

 Selected Faculty Presentations, Honors, Etc.